 Emotions produce biochemical changes in the body, creating certain chemicals or byproducts.
 A buildup of these byproducts from emotional imbalance and stress is harmful to the mind and body, and they must be processed and eliminated just as any other toxin would be.

-Diaphragmatic breathing is a very beneficial practice for mental and physiological detoxification.
+Diaphragmatic breathing exercises such as Cardiac Coherence are a very beneficial practice for mental and physiological detoxification.
 Breathing not only works to cleanse the mind of toxic negative thoughts, but also increases the body’s ability to oxygenate while eliminating carbon dioxide at the same time.
-Some external toxins can also cause the body to experience oxidative stress, which occurs when accumulation of reactive oxygen species in the tissues outpaces their elimination.
-Adopting diaphragmatic breathing to promote optimum oxygenation helps decrease this oxidative stress.

 ELIMINATION

-While the body has its natural processes to detoxify itself and you can adjust your lifestyle to make those processes act more efficiently, there is also a plethora of additional, more advanced supportive services that aim to detox as well.
-PALM Health offers many of these services to members, including cryotherapy, infrared sauna sessions, BioMat therapy, Biofeedback Rebalance sessions, and dietary supplements.
+While the body has its natural processes to detoxify itself and you can adjust your lifestyle to make those processes act more efficiently, there is also a plethora of additional, more advanced supportive services that aim to detox as well, including:

 Living in a world that is becoming more and more toxic can take a toll on your mental and physical health.